seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Be you my time to bring it to some shape.

 **NESTOR**
-What is’t?
+What is't?

 **ULYSSES**
-This ’tis:
+This 'tis:
 Blunt wedges rive hard knots: the seeded pride
 That hath to this maturity blown up
-In rank Achilles must or now be cropp’d,
+In rank Achilles must or now be cropp'd,
 Or, shedding, breed a nursery of like evil,
 To overbulk us all.